What is preterm labor?

 What Treatments are Available for Preterm Labor?

+You may be able to reduce your risk for early labor and birth with a proper treatment plan from your health care provider.
 Medications may be prescribed to handle your specific case and promote a healthy birthing outcome.
 Common treatments include:

-These are drugs injected into the placenta, and are designed to accelerate the growth of the baby’s brain, lungs, and digestive system.
+These are drugs injected into the placenta and are designed to accelerate the growth of the baby’s brain, lungs, and digestive system.
 They can help to increase your baby’s chance of survival outside the womb should a preterm birth occur.
 Typically, these drugs are given between 24 and 34 weeks of pregnancy.

-If you are at 31 weeks or less, and are at risk of delivering the baby within the next day or so, magnesium sulfate can reduce the risk of cerebral palsy, which is a common complication of preterm birth.
+If you are at 31 weeks or less and are at risk of delivering the baby within the next day or so, magnesium sulfate can reduce the risk of cerebral palsy, which is a common complication of preterm birth.

 These drugs can delay delivery for up to two days.
 They may be used to increase the amount of time for magnesium sulfate and corticosteroids to do their work.